walmartlabs/thorax-seed/README.md

 Any template with the same name will also automatically be set as the `template` property, in this case `templates/todos/index.handlebars` will be automatically set as the `template` property.

-The `Application` object also serves as our root view and it's `el` is already attached to the page.
+The `Application` object also serves as our root view and its `el` is already attached to the page.
 It is an instance of `Thorax.LayoutView` which is meant to display a single view at a time and has a `setView` method.
 In `js/routers/todos.js` we can call:

     index: function() {
       var view = new Application.Views["todos/index"]({});